 Bemelmans’ Madeline series is considered ‘doggerel’.
 What’s that?

-Doggerel = comic verse composed in irregular rhythm.
+Doggerel refers to comic verse composed in irregular rhythm.

 However, the word also describes verse which is simply badly written.